 Okay, so your home isn’t going to be ‘complete’ within the first year – it’s okay!
 Wouldn’t you rather save your money to purchase a better quality piece of furniture that will last years.
 Besides the fact that it will look better, you may be able to take advantage of seasonal sales if you are patient.

 The wall colour that you didn’t test

+Have you ever painted a room and were not happy with the final result?
 You never have to worry about that ever happening again.
 There are so many paint samples available that you are will never go wrong again.

 If you are having difficulty wondering if the colour is the ‘right-choice’ for your space, you can purchase a small $5 paint sample.
 Large paint chips are available, usually around $5-$7, and in some cases the store will buy back the large paint chips.
 Worth the investment instead of having to purchase a new can of paint for $60+.